 In a city of the dead, long since ruined and far from human civilization, lives a single human child.
 His name is Will, and he’s being raised by three undead: the hearty skeletal warrior, Blood; the graceful mummified priestess, Mary; and the crotchety spectral sorcerer, Gus.
 The three pour love into the boy, and teach him all they know.
 But one day, Will starts to wonder: “Who am I?”
 Will must unravel the mysteries of this faraway dead man’s land, and unearth the secret pasts of the undead.
 He must learn the love and mercy of the good gods, and the bigotry and madness of the bad.
 And when he knows it all, the boy will take his first step on the path to becoming a Paladin.
 “I promised you.
 It’s gonna take a while, but I’ll tell you everything.
 This is the story of the deaths of many heroes.
 It’s the story of how we died, and it’s the reason you grew up here.”

-Mythology, good and evil, right and wrong, familiar love.
+Mythology, good and evil, right and wrong, familiar love, friendship, sense of responsibility.
 Themes you barely see mentioned in other Isekai novels are the core parts of this story.
 The author avoids the usual Isekai tropes as a plague.
-This is the LOTR of the light novels written in Japanese translated so masterfully that it feels as if it was originally written in English.
-The characters are loveable, the art is art is outstanding.
+Although sometimes that does give off the feeling that the author is trying too hard, most of the times it is done in a masterful way.